Skaramanzia/josig/README.md

 ## Configuration

-1. Create a `settings.json` file in the project directory with the following format:
+1. Edit the `settings.json` file in the project directory with the following format:
+    `
     {
         "api_key": "YOUR_API_KEY"
     }
+    `
    Replace `"YOUR_API_KEY"` with your Telegram Bot API token.

 2. Initialize the SQLite database by running the bot script once.
 This will create the `user_data.db` file with the necessary tables.